jacksalici/jacksalici.com/readme.md

 ./server.sh
 ```

-Once the edits have been made, *just push the commits*: GitHub Action will build the website, update the `gh-pages` branch and host it using GitHub Pages.
-More on the workflow file: `.github/workflows/gh-pages.yml`.
+Once the edits have been made, *just push the commits*: Netlify will build the website, update the `publish` folder and host it.

-The domain name is stored in the `static/CNAME` file, otherwise, GitHub Pages would reset it at every push.

 ## Changelog 🕰️